 Put Your Phone Away

 Cell phones are great for keeping us connected and safe in certain situations, but unfortunately, they’re also fantastic at distracting drivers.
 Many people think that looking at their phones is no big deal while they’re in a parking lot.
-After all, they’re moving only a couple miles per hour, so what’s the harm?
+After all, they’re moving only a couple of miles per hour, so what’s the harm?
 Don’t risk it!
 Low-speed accidents happen all the time, so please only use your phone to send a message, make a call, program your GPS, etc. when you’ve safely pulled into your spot or before you depart from it.

 Stop Fiddling with the Radio